AI4Finance-Foundation/FinGPT/demo/chatgpt-trading-v2/README.md

     * Next, save the result to `./date/maotai.csv`

 ## Ⅱ. Trade with ChatGPT
-1. Generate signal directly from ChatGPT.
+1. Generate signal directly from ChatGPT (Reward by ChatGPT)
     * Generate the trading signal directly from the key words in the trading suggestion given by ChatGPT
         ```python
                 '大幅加仓' ('Add a lot')             ->        +2